ZUGFeRD/corpus/b2b/README.md

-# corpus
-Collection of real, sample and test elecronic invoices, usually ZUGFeRD, partly with artificial errors

 # Samples for Statutory German Domestic B2B E-Invoices

 As german businesses have to be able to accept/read/understand domestic B2B e-invoices as of January 1st, 2025 ([the law](https://www.recht.bund.de/bgbl/1/2024/108/VO), in particular art.
 23 on p.
 23) and a bit of it's
 [background]( https://medium.com/@jochen.staerk/why-and-how-germany-bans-b2b-paper-invoices-a4c7977f314a))
-and samples are nowhere in sight the b2b-Folder is an attempt to demonstrate how temporary, makeshift, inofficial samples can be created based on a part of AWV's [ZUGFeRD Infopaket](https://www.ferd-net.de/ZUGFeRD-Download) using [Mustang](https://www.mustangproject.org/?mtm_campaign=b2bsamples) until someone feels responsible to release official samples.
+and samples are nowhere in sight this is an attempt to demonstrate how temporary, makeshift, inofficial samples can be created based on a part of AWV's [ZUGFeRD Infopaket](https://www.ferd-net.de/ZUGFeRD-Download) using [Mustang](https://www.mustangproject.org/?mtm_campaign=b2bsamples) until someone feels responsible to release official samples.

 ## Background